Fast Route to Thermalization: Results and Discussion

-The state trajectory in the $\{ \hat{S}_x,\hat{S}_y,\hat{S}_z\}$ space, Fig. \ref{fig:3D_S}, displays the change in purity imposed by the control protocol.
-Increase of purity for compression and a decrease for expansion.
-The change in purity can be related to the speed limit Eq. \eqref{eq:speed limit}, for the expansion and compression protocol the bound on the purity change is $1.58$, while the STE protocols obtain a value of $0.34$.
-This value shows that although the STE is not optimum, nevertheless is within the range of the speed limit.
+The state trajectory in the $\{ \hat{S}_x,\hat{S}_y,\hat{S}_z\}$ space (Fig. \ref{fig:3D_S}) displays the change in purity imposed by the control protocol: an increase of purity for compression and a decrease for expansion.
+The change in purity can be related to the speed limit (Eq. \eqref{eq:speed limit}); the bound on the purity change, for expansion and compression, is $1.58$, while the STE protocols yield a value of $0.34$.
+This value shows that although the STE is not optimum, its nevertheless within the range of the speed limit.

-The dynamics are imposed by non-trivial protocols, Fig. \ref{fig:Omega_vs_time}, of $\omega\b t$ and $\eps\b t$.
-These time-dependent frequencies are a single option from a family of procedures that correspond to the protocol $\bar{\Omega} \b t$, see Sec. \ref{subsec:design_of_protocol}.
+The dynamics are imposed by non-trivial protocols (Fig. \ref{fig:Omega_vs_time}) of $\omega\b t$ and $\eps\b t$.
+These time-dependent frequencies are a single option from a family of procedures that correspond to the protocol $\bar{\Omega} \b t$ (see Sec. \ref{subsec:design_of_protocol}).

-We find that the different protocols of compression and expansion for various initial states (Gibbs states with different temperature), are all characterized by an overshoot relative to the target frequency.
-As seen in Fig. \ref{fig:Omega_vs_time}, the expansion protocol (reduction in the generalized Rabi frequency $\bar{\Omega}\b t$) achieves values above the target frequency, while the compression first increases $\bar{\Omega}$, before a fast decline to $\bar{\Omega}\b{t_f}$.
-A similar behaviour was witnessed for the STE protocol for the Harmonic oscillator \cite{dann2019shortcut}.
-Formally, this behaviour is connected to the proposed ansatz, Eq. \eqref{eq:beta_solution}, and a different ansatz may alter this result.
-Nevertheless, this outcome matches the necessity to generate coherence, which in turn allows controlling the energy via a unitary transformation.
+We find that the different protocols of compression and expansion for various initial states (Gibbs states with different temperatures) are all characterized by overshoot relative to the target frequency.
+As seen in Fig. \ref{fig:Omega_vs_time}, the expansion protocol (reduction in the generalized Rabi frequency $\bar{\Omega}\b t$) achieves values above the target frequency, whereas the compression first increases $\bar{\Omega}$, before a fast decline to $\bar{\Omega}\b{t_f}$.
+A similar behavior was witnessed for the STE protocol for a Harmonic oscillator \cite{dann2019shortcut}.
+Formally, this behavior is connected to the proposed ansatz, Eq. \eqref{eq:beta_solution}, and a different ansatz may alter this result.
+Nevertheless, this outcome fits the need to generate coherence, which in turn allows controlling the energy via a unitary transformation.

 The STE protocol can be employed for an initial non-equilibrium Gibbs state.
-For example, protocols PE1 and PE2, begin in a Gibbs state with $T_i\neq T_B$, see Figs. \ref{fig:T_eff_vs_t} and \ref{fig:Omega_vs_time}.
-These STE protocols induce energy exchange with the bath so to lead the state towards an equilibrium state, with $T_{eff}\b{t_f}=T_B$.
-The Fidelity of these processes are comparable with protocols PE and PC, see caption of Fig. \ref{fig:T_eff_vs_t} or Table \ref{table:protocols} in the Appendix.
+For example, expansion protocols PE1 and PE2 begin in a Gibbs state with $T_i\neq T_B$ (see Figs. \ref{fig:T_eff_vs_t} and \ref{fig:Omega_vs_time}).
+These STE protocols induce an energy exchange with the bath that leads the state toward an equilibrium state, with $T_{eff}\b{t_f}=T_B$.
+The fidelity of protocols PE1 and PE2 are comparable to those of PE and PC (see Fig. \ref{fig:T_eff_vs_t} legend and Table \ref{table:protocols} in the Appendix).